pymc-devs/pymc/docs/source/Advanced_usage_of_Aesara_in_PyMC.rst

             idatas.append(pm.sample())

-We can also sometimes use shared variables to work around limitations in the current PyMC3 api.
+We can also sometimes use shared variables to work around limitations in the current PyMC api.
 A common task in Machine Learning is to predict values for unseen data, and one way to achieve this is to use a shared variable for our observations::